colbyj/bride-of-frankensystem/docs/getting_started/tutorial_js_task.rst

 Tutorial: Integrating a JavaScript Task
 =======================================

 This tutorial walks through embedding a custom JavaScript task inside a BOFS project.
-It introduces two features that the quickstart didn't touch: :doc:`blueprints </advanced/advanced_custom_pages>`, which let you add your own pages to a project, and :doc:`custom database tables </advanced/database_tables>`, which give your task a place to store its data.
+It introduces two features that the quickstart didn't touch: :doc:`simple pages <simple_custom_pages>`, which let you serve a task's HTML without writing any Python, and :doc:`custom database tables </advanced/database_tables>`, which give your task a place to store its data.

 The finished version of this project is the :doc:`p5_example </examples/p5_example>` in the BOFS examples repository — feel free to read along with the source there if you'd rather not type everything out.